Bonang Matheba: Endorsements

 In 2013, she was named the ambassador of cosmetic brand Revlon in South Africa.
 The deal made her the first international ambassador for the brand outside the United States.

 In October 2016, Matheba was unveiled as an ambassador for the vodka brand, Cîroc in Africa, alongside fashion designer David Tlale, hip hop artist, Da L.E.S and club DJ, DJ Dimplez.

 After a trip to Brazil in 2017, she was named the new African Brand Ambassador for Ipanema sandals, taking over from Brazilian supermodel Gisele Bündchen.
 It was later revealed that during her trip she had taken meetings with the Brazilian sandal-makers and even shot an advertisement in Rio de Janeiro.

 In 2018, Matheba signed an endorsement deal with cellular network Cell C, a deal that saw her partnering with them to also launch her own mobile app and an emoji pack called "BMoji".
 Other Bonang's endorsements include Peugeot, BIC Razors, Brutal Fruit, Diva Divine Hair, Lifestyle Pads, and Courvoisier.

 In 2020, Bonang was announced as Samsung South Africa's ambassador, for their S20 range and the Z Flip.
-In September 2020, she was featured on Glamour Magazine cover with a model Rich Mnisi.
+In September 2020, she was featured on Glamour Magazine cover with a fashion designer Rich Mnisi.